Cheef Botanicals

 Marijuana

 This is the most famous cannabis variant (or infamous, depending on who you ask), with high levels of THC and varying levels of CBD.
 The amount of CBD in marijuana buds depends on the strain.
-For example, Cannabis sativa has very low levels of CBD with high levels of THC while the opposite is true for Cannabis indica
+For example, Cannabis sativa has very low levels of CBD with high levels of THC while the opposite is true for Cannabis indica.

 Legalities of Hemp & Marijuana